dhis2designlab/dhis2-ui-tutorial/README.md

 # IMPORTANT: Not official DHIS2 documentation

 This is my master thesis, where I attempt to create a tutorial for developing user interfaces in DHIS2.
-For now I am only focusing on creating content for DHIS Components and Color courses.
-It is therefore not possible to click on "start course" for the other courses.
+For now, I am only focusing on creating content for DHIS Components and Color courses.
+Therefore, it is not possible to click on the "start course" button for the other courses.
 I still have to add in a lot more content to the courses

 ## Available Scripts